 - Free to play.
 No subscriptions or in-game purchases.
+Hopefully no (invasive) advertising.

-- Bots are not necessary, but are a plus.
+- Bots are not necessary but are a plus.

-– Connection must be stable.
+- The connection must be stable.

 - I was looking for the base game.
 Any additional scenarios and expansions are a plus.